 NEW!
 Online Traffic Ticket Review

 No time for the line?
-Your City of Muskegon civil infraction traffic tickets may be eligible for a free online ticket review.
+Civil Infraction traffic tickets issued by the City of Muskegon or the City of Whitehall may be eligible for a free online ticket review.
 This new online program allows citizens to resolve minor traffic violations by submitting their case online.
 Click here to get started.

 60th District Court Mission Statement